wordswords/dotfiles/README.md

 ### Firefox Shortcuts

-I install vinium on Firefox which allows you to use the VIM shortcuts on most pages
+I install Vinium on Firefox which allows you to use the VIM shortcuts on most pages

 1. `<h> <j> <k> <l>` to scroll as per normal in vim.
 2. `gg` to go to the top of the page